-Near midnight on the evening of August 21st (sixty years ago this month), twenty different police officers from various divisions hastily arrived at the scene of the rural farmhouse belonging to the Sutton family, located in Kelly, Kentucky near Hopkinsville.
+Near midnight on the evening of August 21st (over sixty years ago now), twenty different police officers from various divisions hastily arrived at the scene of the rural farmhouse belonging to the Sutton family, located in Kelly, Kentucky near Hopkinsville.
 The screen door was torn, a previously placid home reportedly riddled throughout the course of the evening with broken windows and bullet holes by open fire from both a shotgun and .22 caliber target pistol, (enough for four boxes of spent ammunition).
 Strange luminous lights reportedly lingered around the house perimeter and into the woods at the scene, the only remaining refuse from an unidentifiable assailant.
 What exactly transpired that particular evening may never be officially proven, but the story described by the Sutton family remains, exactly sixty years later, as one of the most widely publicized and well-corroborated incidences of it’s kind.

 THE KELLY-HOPKINSVILLE ENCOUNTER